 Benzoylecgonine in street cocaine actually washes off the fingers.

 But she ensures that the consumer of cocaine will continue to excrete the molecule through their sweat.
 Like this, it becomes easier to test whether the metabolite is present or not.

 Bailey and her team carried out some tests on 26 people who touched cocaine in the past 24 hours.
 The samples of cocaine had the purity of 99 percent as well as less purity like street samples.
 They collected samples both before and after washing hands and finally tested them.

-Through this test, Bailey and her team wanted to compare these with fingerprint samples taken from a cohort of patients attending a drug rehabilitation clinic, as well as non-drug users.
+Through this test, Bailey and her team wanted to compare these with fingerprint samples taken from a cohort of patients attending a drug rehabilitation clinic and non-drug users.
 She says,

 We show that it is possible to distinguish between contact and ingestion of cocaine from a fingerprint, if (and only if) fingerprints are donated after washing hands.

-To gather the samples, the subjects pressed their finger onto a piece of specialized paper for almost 10 seconds.
+The subjects pressed their finger onto a piece of specialized paper to gather the samples for almost 10 seconds.
 The team then tested the samples with the help of mass spectrometry techniques to detect the presence of cocaine or benzoylecgonine.

 The results show that the fingerprinting technique was 95 percent accurate among the 85 participants.
 The presented data show that it is possible to distinguish between the touch and ingestion of cocaine in a drug testing scenario.

 The data sets generated and analyzed during the study are now available on request for further studies.
 The technique is also commercially available to conduct various drug testing methods.
 This will surely help the people as well as the government to detect the drug intakes in a much faster way without any blood test.